Sdniss/BICAMSZ/README.md

-# BICAMSZ: a package for z-transformation of BICAMS
+# BICAMSZ: a package for z-transformation of BICAMS for a Belgian (Dutch) population

 ## Table of contents
 1. [About the creators](#aims---vub)